by Jessica Brain

 On the 12th May 1820 Florence Nightingale was born.
 A young woman born into a rich family, Florence would go on to have an enormous impact as a nurse serving during the Crimean War.
 Famed as the “Lady with the Lamp”, Florence Nightingale was a reformer and social activist who devised and revolutionised nursing practices, a legacy which means she is still remembered today for her lifetime achievements.

 Born in Florence, Italy, her parents decided to name her after the place of her birth, a tradition they had started with her older sister Frances Parthenope.
-When she was only one years old she and her family moved back to England where she spent her childhood in comfort and luxury at Embley Park, Hampshire.
+When she was only one years old she and her family moved back to England where she spent her childhood in comfort and luxury at the family’s homes at Embley Park, Hampshire and Lea Hurst, Derbyshire.

 At the age of eighteen a family tour of Europe proved to have a considerable impact on the young Florence.
 After meeting their Parisian hostess Mary Clarke, whom many described as eccentric and a person who shunned the ways of the British upper classes, Florence took an immediate shine to her no-nonsense approach to life, class and social structure.
 A friendship soon formed between the two women, one that would last for forty years despite the large age gap.
 Mary Clarke was a woman who instilled the idea that men and women were equal and should be treated as such, a concept not shared by Florence’s mother Frances.